DmPanf/Potholes_Detector/README.md

 ## Introduction

-Briefly describe your project here.
-Explain what it does and why it is useful.
-Highlight the main features and benefits of the project.
+- to describe the main features and benefits of the project.

 ![image](https://github.com/DmPanf/Potholes_Detector/assets/99917230/765a923d-86cb-4a2f-b6b8-b89834075192)